 Undergraduate Student Advising

-Undergraduate students with less than 90 completed hours are advised in the University Advisement Center (25 Park Place N.E., Atlanta).
-Freshmen advisors are on the fourth floor and sophomore/junior advisors are on the fifth floor.
+Undergraduate students with less than 90 earned credit hours are advised in the University Advisement Center (25 Park Place N.E., Atlanta).
+Advisors assigned to freshman, sophomore, and junior education majors are on the fifth floor.

-Students with 90 or more credit hours have their own personal senior advisor in the College of Education & Human Development’s Office of Academic Assistance and Graduate Admissions, who are assigned by major.
+Students with 90 or more earned credit hours have their own personal senior advisor in the College of Education & Human Development’s Office of Academic Assistance, who are assigned by major.
 To schedule an appointment, please call 404-413-8000.

 Your senior advisor will assist you with: